Designing a Healthcare Platform for Longitudinal Care

 OVERVIEW

-YOMI is a healthcare platform designed to support concierge medical practices by replacing fragmented, encounter-based workflows with a longitudinal, system-of-record approach to patient health.
+YOMI Health is a healthcare platform designed to support concierge medical practices by replacing fragmented, encounter-based workflows with a longitudinal, system-of-record approach to patient health.

 This case study focuses on how the product evolved strategically in response to real-world constraints, clinical needs, and market realities, rather than on feature-by-feature execution.
+The scope and nature of my involvement evolved over time, from hands-on execution to product direction, prioritization, and design leadership across the system.

 CONTEXT & CONSTRAINTS